harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 Currently, caching build images with Harness CI Cloud isn't supported.

-### When running a build in Harness cloud, does a build-in step run within a container or does it run as a VM process?
+### When running a build in Harness cloud, does a built-in step run within a container or does it run as a VM process?

 By default, a built-in step runs inside a container within the build VM.